 For over 20 years WorldBlu has learned from, taught, and worked with leading brands—such as Zappos, Hulu, Pandora, DaVita, New Belgium Brewing, Menlo Innovations and the WD-40 Company.
 These organizations have focused on managing talent via freedom, not fear, thereby delivering high-energy, high-growth, and high-performing workplace cultures.

-In the Freedom at Work™ system we have codified for how to create the optimal environment for success.
+In the Freedom at Work™ system we have codified for how to create the optimal environment for success by embracing the concept that freedom is more powerful than fear.
 It involves three key elements—cultivating a company-wide freedom-centered mindset, leadership style, and organizational design.
 Below are two examples of the system in action.

 In 1999, a public company known as Total Renal Care (TRC) was going bankrupt.
 About half of the executives had quit or been fired, and the company was being investigated by the SEC and sued by shareholders.